mIRC-Scripters/mirckb/docs/source/intermediate/gui_scripting.rst

 The "text" parameter of controls showing text can include the '&' character to create a mnemonic.
 If you want to get the '&' rendered literaly, use &&.

-.. note:: even if a control renders the mnemonic correctly, the shortcut may not work, it's not working to switch tab for example.
+.. note:: Even if a control renders the mnemonic correctly, the shortcut may not work, it's not working to switch tab for example.

 For example, the following menu definition reproduces the File menu of the mIRC Editor dialog: